CoolProp/IF97/wrapper/Mathcad/README.md

 Installing
 ==========

-* Build the IF97 DLL as indicated above and then copy the wrapper files to the appropriate Mathcad 15 or Prime directories as follows.
+* Build the IF97 DLL as indicated above and then copy the wrapper files to the appropriate Mathcad Prime (or Mathcad 15) directories as follows.

 Mathcad Prime (v3.0 or higher)
 ----------